nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 Nextcloud.log
 -------------

 Nextcloud also provides a built in logging function.
-If the Nextcloud Enterprise Edition logging applications are enabled, this file will track user logins and shared file activity.
+If the Nextcloud logging application is enabled, this file will track user logins and shared file activity.
 If these logging applications are not enabled, this log file still tracks basic Nextcloud health.
 Given the potential for this file to get quite large, the log file should be rotated on a daily basis, and given the importance of the error information in the log file, this should be integrated with an enterprise log manager.